somedatapacket/docs.humio.com/content/widgets/time-chart.md

 We can see the average time in milliseconds that a database query takes.
 Hint:
-The {{< function "percentiles" >}} function is very useful as an aggregate function in time charts when you which to measure response times like this.
+The {{< function "percentiles" >}} function is very useful as an aggregate function in time charts when you wish to visualize response times like this.

 ## Further Reading